 Quickstart Guide

-Get started with Alephant by registering your workspace, setting up the routing and cost-control objects in the dashboard, then using the generated Virtual Key from your terminal or application.
+Get started with Alephant by registering your workspace, creating the agent identity and cost-control objects in the dashboard, then using the generated Virtual Key from your terminal or application.

 1. Register for Alephant